newyankeecodeshop/GAViewStyling/README.markdown

-# GAViewStyling
+# Overview

-One of the neat parts about making it easier to access JavaScript is that it becomes easier to access other parts of WebKit.
-One of those parts is the CSS engine.
-Inside GAJavaScript is a subsystem, called GAViewStyling, that provides  means to drive UIView cosmetic properties via CSS declarations in an HTML document.
+One of the neat parts about having a library, GAJavaScript, that makes it easier to access JavaScript is that using WebKit functionality becomes easier.
+One of those WebKit features is the CSS engine.
+GAViewStyling classes provide a means to drive UIView cosmetic properties via CSS declarations in an HTML document.

 ## How it works